Spanky's Quest: Plot

 The SNES game has a storyline in which Spanky, while walking into the woods to go on a picnic, is trapped in a tower by an evil witch named Morticia.
 Spanky has to defeat Morticia and find his way out of the tower.
 Along the way, Spanky has to deal with Morticia's minions (which are shaped like an apple, pineapple, watermelon, peach, and grapes, respectively), who also make the fruits in Spanky's knapsack sprout arms and legs and try to kill him.

 Development and release

 The Super NES game is known for its very upbeat jazz soundtrack by Kiyohiro Sada.

 The Game Boy title is somewhat similar to the SNES version but differs quite a bit.

 The SNES version is a tie-in game between Taro Murasaki, a Japanese monkey showman, and his monkey, Jiro.

 In May 2021, the Super Nintendo version of the game was re-released on the Nintendo Switch via the Nintendo Classics service.

 Reception

-Spanky's Quest received mixed reviews from critics.
+Spanky's Quest on the Game Boy garnered mixed reviews from critics.